dsusco/tp.net-armageddon.org/_site/_units/fireblade.md

   - transport
 notes:
   |
     May transport eight infantry units without _Jump Packs_ or _Mounted_.
-Four units being transported may shoot and use their firefight value in an assault or to lend support.
+Two units being transported may shoot and use their firefight value in an assault or to lend support.
 Critical Hit Effect: Destroyed.
 All units within 5cm of the model suffer a hit on a roll of 6+.
 weapons:
   -
     id: inferno-gun